 Conductor: Omer Meir Wellber

-In 2016/17, the Bayerische Staatsoper is presenting its fifth season of selected performances as live streams free of charge online with STAATSOPER.TV.
+In 2017/18, the Bayerische Staatsoper is presenting its sixth season of selected performances as live streams free of charge online with STAATSOPER.TV.
 Classical music fans from all over the world can thus follow several evenings of opera and of ballet at the full length, live from Munich.

 Technical requirements of our online streams

 If you would like to find out before the live transmission whether your system meets the technical requirements, start one of the videos in the Media Centre.
 The format and technology of these films are the same as the live transmission.
 If the video plays, then the technical requirements for the live transmission are in place.